 Here are some different conversion rates commonly tracked by most websites in e-commerce:

-If you have an ad on another site, such as a banner ad, the click-through conversion rate is the number of people who click on the ad compared to the number of people who make a purchase as a result of clicking on the ad.
+If you are running campaigns on third-party platforms, such as Facebook Ads or Google Ads, the click-through conversion rate is the number of people who click on the ad compared to the number of people who make a purchase as a result of clicking on the ad.
+Following this metric helps you evaluate the effectiveness of a particular campaign or a channel.

 Pages Per Session